-(CNN) -- The trial of Myanmar opposition leader Aung San Suu Kyi was delayed again Friday and will resume in late June, court officials said.
+(CNN) -- The delayed trial of Myanmar pro-democracy leader Aung San Suu Kyi will resume on June 12, court officials said.

 Myanmar opposition leader Aung San Suu Kyi has been held in confinement for 13 of the past 19 years.